sigratton/MX5-NC-Turbo-Versatuner/TURBO.md

 ### Open Loop WOT AFR Target 2 and 3
 Only the lower portion of this table should be being used.
 Again set up the AFRs you want to target.
 Remember these AFRs may not be hit until more tuning is done on the road.

+## Remember only change one thing at once past this point.

 ## Tuning Part 1 - MAF Calibration
 If you were not able to calibrate your MAF before bolting on your turbo, then this is first thing to do.
 This will need doing by driving, logging, adjusting repeat.